 What I love about this pillow is that you never have to worry about awkwardly leaning your iPad up against anything or sit at a regular table just so that you have a surface to work at.
 Art is supposed to be relaxing, so you might as well make your setup relaxing too.

 If you want a better grip on your iPad without having to grip at all, you’ll love this Fintie Hand Strap.
 It gives you a firm hold on your iPad without stressing your hand.

 It also serves as a sleek and subtle stand when you want to give your hand a break entirely.
 Attach this to your iPad case or your iPad itself to give yourself more positioning opens as you draw.

 If you’re an artist who likes to work on the go, you’ll want a carrying case that can hold all of your supplies, while keeping them safe.
 This ProCase Portfolio Sleeve has pockets for all of your charging cords, accessories, styluses, and even your iPad.

 There’s so much space in here that you’ll struggle to fill it all.
 Aside from all of the space, what I love about this case is that it’s tough.
 It has great shock absorption to protect all of your favorite digital drawing tools.
 This is a great gift for any fellow digital artists that are a little less than careful with their supplies.

-If you want a full service carrying case, try this Solo New York Alpine Tablet Sling.
-It’s water repellent, has lots of pockets, and is a pretty stylish way to carry your iPad.
+If you want a full service carrying case, try this MOSISO Sling Backpack.
+It’s durable, has lots of pockets, and is a pretty stylish way to carry your iPad.
 What I love about this bag is that it has a lot of room, while being smaller than a backpack.